Jimbothemighty/VST-drag-drop-rescale/README.md

 # Notes
 - I ran this in host mode so it exposed over 192.168 so I could test via my phone

+# Issues
+- I think on first click then the drag is not initiating for some reason.
+But its a barely noticable issue.